-• Respect learners' rights to privacy and encourage them to feel comfortable enough to report attitudes or behaviour that they do not like.

-- Act with discretion with regards to their personal relationships. - Be aware of the procedures for reporting concerns, allegations or disclosures, and should familiarise yourself with the contact details of the Safeguarding Team. - If a member of staff finds themselves the subject of inappropriate affection or attention from a learner they should make the Designated Safeguarding Lead aware of this, who may refer the matter to another member of the Safeguarding Team. - If a member of staff has any concerns relating to the welfare of a learner, be it concerns about actions/behaviours of another staff member or concerns based on any conversation with the learner (particularly where an allegation has been made), they should report this to the Safeguarding Team using the procedure as set out in Appendix F.
+- Respect learners' rights to privacy and encourage them to feel comfortable enough to report attitudes or behaviour that they do not like. - Act with discretion with regards to their personal relationships. - Be aware of the procedures for reporting concerns, allegations or disclosures, and should familiarise yourself with the contact details of the Safeguarding Team. - If a member of staff finds themselves the subject of inappropriate affection or attention from a learner they should make the Designated Safeguarding Lead aware of this, who may refer the matter to another member of the Safeguarding Team. - If a member of staff has any concerns relating to the welfare of a learner, be it concerns about actions/behaviours of another staff member or concerns based on any conversation with the learner (particularly where an allegation has been made), they should report this to the Safeguarding Team using the procedure as set out in Appendix F.

-In addition to the Code of Behaviour, all staff must adhere to the Staff Code of Conduct.
+In addition to the Code of Behaviour, all staff must adhere to the Staff Code of Conduct Policy which can be found on FTL internal HR system.